moezthedev/moezthedev/Readme.md

 # Moez

 Hi there!
-I’m Moez, a developer passionate about creating innovative AI based web and app solutions.
+I’m Moez, a developer passionate about creating innovative AI based web app solutions.

 ## What I’m Working On

 🔭 Currently, I’m engaged in various AI based web app development projects.

-🌱 I have expertise in the Next JS,Typescript,Postgresql,C++,Python and Machine Learning and related technologies.
+🌱 I have expertise in the Next JS,Typescript, Postgresql, C++,Python, Machine Learning, Deep Learning and related technologies.

 ## Projects